-Financial liabilities are derecognised where the related obligations are discharged, cancelled or expired.
+Financial liabilities are derecognised where the related obligations are rinarioa inalimities are del everyoginised where are leated congations are discharged, cancelled or expired.
 The difference between the carrying amount of the financial liability extinguished or transferred to another party and the fair value of the consideration paid, including the transfer of non-cash assets or liabilities assumed, is recognised in profit or loss.